Bo0ne/youtube_to_spotify/README.md

 * Enter the ID of the Youtube video you want to convert.
 For example the ID of the following video `https://www.youtube.com/watch?v=QkKpbkpwv0U` is `QkKpbkpwv0U`
 * You will be redirected to Spotify and asked to login.
 * After logging in, please copy the URL you were redirected to and paste into the command line.
 A redirect URL looks like the following: `https://example.com/callback?code=LONG_STRING_OF_CHARACTERS`
-* The application will not create a new Playlist in your Spotify with the title of the Youtube video you specified.
+* The application will now create a new Playlist in your Spotify with the title of the Youtube video you specified.
 You will be notified in the command line if a song cannot be found.
 After the program has finished you can enter another video ID to convert to a Spotify Playlist.